qynglang/Toward_Explainable_Intelligent_Reasoning_on_RAVEN_Datasets/README.md

 After training the E-VAE model, please put the checkpoint files in the CMs/log folder.

+## Cognitive Map
+You can use `relation_trim.py`, `run_position.py`, and `run_position_3.py` to train attribute relationship cognitive maps, two-by-two position relationship cognitive maps, and three-by-three relationship cognitive maps.
+They take the output of Explainable-VAE module as input, and learn abstract relationships.

 ## Full Model Testing
 The code for solving a single RAVEN problem is available in solve_all.py, The function takes two inputs: the RAVEN problems' images, and a “draw” index indicating whether you want to generate a figure for the problem.

 You can use the following code to test the full model:

+`$python run_raven.py`

+`$python run_iraven.py`

+`$python run_fair.py`

 `$python run_all.py`

+The first three files runs on RAVEN, I-RAVEN, and RAVEN-fair dataset. run_all.py runs with artificially designed cognitive maps.
 By default, run_all.py does not generate images.
+You can change:

+`solve_and_draw(data,0)`

+into

+`solve_and_draw(data,1)`

+to produce possible answer images for the problems.